-Parameter ID 11 Data/Parameter: $Q{\mathrm{inj,i,y}}$ Data unit: tonnes Description: Mass of fluid injected at injection site i in year y Source of data: Measurement Measurement procedures (if any): Direct measurement of the mass flow of injection fluid.
-Calculation, per Equation 3, using direct metering of volumetric flow and density of injected fluid Monitoring frequency: Continuous metering with monthly aggregation, with a minimum of one measurement every 15 minutes Absolute frequency of metering shall be highest level possible.
+Parameter ID 11 Data/Parameter: Q {inj{s,y}} Data unit: tonnes Description: Mass of fluid injected at injection site s in year y Source of data: Measurement Measurement procedures (if Direct measurement of the mass flow of injection fluid. any): Calculation, per Equation 3, using direct metering of volumetric flow and density of injected fluid Monitoring frequency: Continuous metering with monthly aggregation, with a minimum of one measurement every 15 minutes Absolute frequency of metering shall be highest level possible.
 QA/QC procedures: Data from pressure and temperature compensated instruments shall be converted to the project's reference conditions.
 Conversion shall be done using the same pressure and/or temperature used for the specific meter calibration.
 Flow meters shall be placed based on manufacturer recommendations, located downstream of tie-ins supplying commingled streams to the injection site, and placed as close as possible to the injection wellheads to ensure measurement accuracy.
 Meters shall be checked and calibrated at regular intervals according to manufacturer's specifications.
-Any comment: Used to determine baseline emissions from the injection of captured CO_2 at injection site i which would have been emitted to the atmosphere in the absence of the project in year y, $BE{B1{i,y}}$.
+Any comment: Used to determine baseline emissions from the injection of captured CO_2 at injection site s that would have been emitted to the atmosphere in the absence of the Project in year y, $BE{B1{s,y}}$.
+Used to determine the portion of injected CO_2 which is attributable to CO_2 captured by the project in year y, $Allocation{Project}{s,y}$.
+Used to determine the portion of CO_2 supplied to project injection sites since the project start (y_0) which is attributable to CO_2 captured by the project through to the end of year y, ${\rm Cumulative}\; {\rm Allocation}{{\rm Project}v} \cdot$